worktheclock/replit.github.io/tutorials/03-handling-dependencies-with-repl-it.md

 Dependency management is a hugely complicated area, and there is a large ecosystem of related tools to help manage packaging and installing Python programs.
 We won't be covering all of the options and background, but you can read an overview of the different tools [here](https://modelpredict.com/python-dependency-management-tools).

-## Understanding Repl.it's magic import tool and the universal package manager
+## Understanding Replit's magic import tool and the universal package manager

 In nearly all programming environments, you have to explicitly install third-party dependencies.
 Let's say you wanted to use the `requests` library (which is not included in Python by default) on your local machine.
 If you try to import it, you would get a `ModuleNotFound` error, as shown below.